 Language skills are a great way to increase CRS scores.
-The higher applicants score on recognized French and English test like IELTS, TEF and CELPIP, the better the results.
+The higher applicants score on recognized French and English tests like IELTS, TEF, and CELPIP, the better the results.
 In total, language skills can add an extra 150 points.

 |Economic Canadian Immigration Plan for 2020|